moby/moby/docs/sources/reference/commandline/cli.md

     Restart a running container

+       -t, --time=10: Number of seconds to try to stop for before killing the container.
+Once killed it will then be restarted.
+Default=10

 # `rm`

     Usage: docker rm [OPTIONS] CONTAINER

     Remove one or more containers
-        --link="": Remove the link instead of the actual container
+        -l, --link="": Remove the link instead of the actual container -f, --force=false: Force removal of running container -v, --volumes=false: Remove the volumes associated to the container

 ## Known Issues (rm)